hslua/hslua.github.io/index.md

 fail in custom C functions.
 Those functions behave idential to the functions they wrap, but catch all errors and return error codes instead.
-This comes with a serious performance penalty, but using
-@error@ within Lua should be safe.
+This comes with a serious performance penalty, but using `error` within Lua should be safe.

 The `pcall` function is not wrapped in additional C code but still safe.
 The reason it's safe is because the `lua_pcall` C function is calling